andrewalexander/lambda-talk/README.md

 - Automatically run any code you want on a schedule
 - Automatically respond to a physical action (Arduino sensor) or send a signal to a physical device that can accept REST calls
 - Automatically invoke any number of other REST APIs (internal or external)
-- Run any combination of the above asynchronously with no worried about scalability
+- Run any combination of the above asynchronously with no worries about scalability

 # Walkthrough: Event Based Lambda function - DynamoDB
 By far the most common use case of [AWS Lambda](https://aws.amazon.com/documentation/lambda/) functions is event-based functions.
 These are functions that are executed when a particular AWS API action is done.
 The code can be anything - it can be used to send an email/text message, it can trigger other lambda functions in a cascading chain of Lambdas, or it can be used to call some other API (Twilio, Nessie, any other Hackathan API)